 Notwithstanding the storied history of jury independence in the Anglo-American legal tradition, courts today do not protect a defendant's Sixth Amendment right to a jury trial in the same manner and to the same degree as in the Founding Era.
 Relying on Sparf v.
 United States, 156 U.S. 51 (1895), courts have generally held that defendants do not have a constitutional right to argue or obtain an instruction on nullification.
-See United States v.
+See, e.g., United States v.
 Thomas, 116 F.3d 606, 615-16 (2d Cir.
 1997).
-And in Polouizzi, this Court held that defendants may not insist upon an instruction on an applicable mandatory minimum.
-564 F.3d at 160-61.

 Nevertheless, the jury's prerogative to issue conscientious acquittals still receives meaningful protection, and the power of courts to discourage nullification remains bounded by the Sixth Amendment.
-As recently as 1976, the Supreme Court clarified that any system in which the "the discretionary act of jury nullification would not be permitted . . . would be totally alien to our notions of criminal justice."
+As recently as 1976, this Court clarified that any system in which the "the discretionary act of jury nullification would not be permitted . . . would be totally alien to our notions of criminal justice."
 Gregg v.
 Georgia, 428 U.S. 153, 199 n.50 (1976).
 More specifically, while courts may discourage nullification, they must not give coercive anti-nullification instructions that "state or imply that (1) jurors could be punished for jury nullification, or that (2) an acquittal resulting from jury nullification is invalid."
 United States v.
 Kleinman, 880 F.3d 1020, 1031 (9th Cir.
 2018); see also United States v.
 Simpson, 460 F.2d 515, 520 (9th Cir.
 1972) ("American judges have generally avoided such interference as would divest juries of their power to acquit an accused, even though the evidence of his guilt may be clear.") (citing cases).

-Most crucially, whereas courts have held that a defendant has no right to introduce evidence or make argument promoting conscientious acquittal, no binding authority precludes a district court from exercising its discretion to permit such arguments in appropriate circumstances.
-Although the government's petition relies heavily on Polouizzi, that decision explained that "in some, albeit limited, circumstances it may be appropriate to instruct the jury regarding [the] consequences [of conviction]," 564 F.3d at 161, and it refrained from outright curtailing "the district court's discretion to inform the jury of the applicable mandatory minimum sentence," id.
-162.
+Crucially, however, whereas courts have held that a defendant has no right to introduce evidence or make argument promoting conscientious acquittal, no binding authority precludes a district court from exercising its discretion to permit such arguments in appropriate circumstances.
+Although the government's argument relied heavily on Polouizzi, that decision explained that "in some, albeit limited, circumstances it may be appropriate to instruct the jury regarding [the] consequences [of conviction]," 564 F.3d at 161, and it refrained from outright curtailing "the district court's discretion to inform the jury of the applicable mandatory minimum sentence," id. at 162.

 The District Court's proposed course of action here is more limited even than the scenario left undecided in Polouizzi.
-Judge Underhill's letter to this Court explicitly states that he is not planning to issue an instruction as to the sentence, nor is he otherwise planning to encourage nullification in any way.
-Rather, the judge has explained only that he is open to permitting the possible introduction of evidence disclosing the mandatory minimum, and that "if the evidence were admitted, then argument about that evidence could be made."
-Dkt.
-11.
+Judge Underhill's amicus brief below explicitly stated that he is not planning to issue an instruction as to the sentence, nor is he otherwise planning to encourage nullification in any way.
+App.
+144-45.
+Rather, the judge has explained only that he is open to permitting the possible introduction of evidence disclosing the mandatory minimum, assuming that defense counsel is able to lay a foundation for such evidence.
+App.
+135-36.